Alice Everett

-Alice Everett (15 May 1865 – 21 July 1949) was a British astronomer and engineer who grew up in Belfast.
+Alice Everett (15 May 1865 – 21 July 1949) was a British astronomer and physicist.
 Everett is best known for being the first woman to be paid for astronomical work at the Royal Observatory, Greenwich, when she began her employment at the observatory January 1890.
 In 1903 she was the first woman to have a paper published by the Physical Society of London.
 She also contributed to the fields of optics and early television.

 Early life

 Alice Everett was born at 105 Douglas Street in Glasgow on 15 May 1865 to Jessie (née Fraser) (1841-1924) and Joseph David Everett, FRS.
 She had five siblings and the family moved to Belfast when she was two when her father was appointed as Professor of Natural Philosophy at Queen's University, Belfast.
 Her father would remain in the post until his retirement thirty years later in 1897.
 Everett was educated at the Methodist College Belfast, where she was a prize winning pupil.